Chewy, crispy peanut butter scotcheroos that are topped with a chocolate and butterscotch ganache. This easy recipe is the perfect no-bake treat!

 One of my favorite childhood desserts is scotcheroos.
 If you’ve never had one before, you’ve got to add them to your baking list.
 They taste like a mix between a rice krispie treat and a peanut butter bar.
 They really can’t get any easier and are the perfect no-bake treat!

+I’m a big fan of no-bake desserts.
+They are perfect for when you need to throw something together quickly.
+This scotcheroos recipe is a classic no-bake treat that everyone always loves!
 The flavors of the peanut butter, chocolate and butterscotch are perfection.
-Seriously imagine a rice krispie treat with peanut butter and chocolate on top.
+Seriously imagine a rice krispie treat with peanut butter and chocolate ganache on top.
 That’s what you get with these scotcheroos.
 Plus a hint of butterscotch from the butterscotch chips.
 Talk about flavor heaven.
 YUM!

 How to make scotcheroos